m1raz/snake/README.md

 | SPACEBAR    | Select option and add speed     |

 # versions
+v1.0 ->
-v1.0 -> well I made a game :D
+* well I made a game :D

+1.1 ->
-v1.1 -> Snake head now is 'o' sign and body elem have '.' sign.
-I think looks cool. :3
+* Snake head now is 'o' sign and body elem have '.' sign.
+Looks better. :3
-	Background is black.
+* Background is black.
 Becouse '+' helps to orientate, but my eyes are so tired.
-	Menu and High Scores is added.
+* Menu and High Scores is added.

 That's all, folks.